rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 - Programming languages:

-  - The programming languages C, C++, Java, Pyhton and Rust do no provide APIs to set or extract NaN payloads.
+  - The programming languages C, C++, Java, Python and Rust do no provide APIs to set or extract NaN payloads.
   - IEEE 754 is over thirty years old, enough time for support to be added if there was need.

 - CPU hardware: